csebooks/relational-databases/content.en/part-five-system-architecture/_index.md

 #### 18.5.1.1 Range-Partitioning Sort

 **Range-partitioning sort** works in two steps: first range partitioning the relation, then sorting each partition separately.
 When we sort by range partitioning the relation, it is not necessary to range-partition the relation on the same set of processors or disks as those on which that relation is stored.
-Suppose that we choose processors _P_0_, P_1_, . . . , Pm_, where _m < n_, to sort the relation.
+Suppose that we choose processors _P_~0~, _P_~1~, . . . , _P~m~, where _m < n_, to sort the relation.
 There are two steps involved in this operation:

-**1\.** Redistribute the tuples in the relation, using a range-partition strategy, so that all tuples that lie within the _i_th range are sent to processor _Pi_ , which stores the relation temporarily on disk _Di_ .
+**1\.** Redistribute the tuples in the relation, using a range-partition strategy, so that all tuples that lie within the _i_th range are sent to processor _P_~i~ , which stores the relation temporarily on disk _D_~i~ .

 To implement range partitioning, in parallel every processor reads the tuples from its disk and sends the tuples to their destination processors.
 Each processor P~0~, P~1~, . . . , P~m~ also receives tuples belonging to its partition, and stores them locally.
 This step requires disk I/O and communication overhead.

 **2\.** Each of the processors sorts its partition of the relation locally, without interaction with the other processors.
 Each processor executes the same operation—namely, sorting—on a different data set.
 (Execution of the same operation in parallel on different sets of data is called **data parallelism**.)

-The final merge operation is trivial, because the range partitioning in the first phase ensures that, for 1 ≤ i < j ≤ m, the key values in processor _Pi_ are all less than the key values in Pj .
+The final merge operation is trivial, because the range partitioning in the first phase ensures that, for 1 ≤ i < j ≤ m, the key values in processor _P_~i~ are all less than the key values in _P_~j~ .

 We must do range partitioning with a good range-partition vector, so that each partition will have approximately the same number of tuples.
 Virtual processor partitioning can also be used to reduce skew.

 #### 18.5.1.2 Parallel External Sort–Merge

 **Parallel external sort–merge** is an alternative to range partitioning.
 Suppose that a relation has already been partitioned among disks D~0~, D~1~, . . . , D~n−1~ (it does not matter how the relation has been partitioned).
 Parallel external sort–merge then works this way:

-**1\.** Each processor _Pi_ locally sorts the data on disk Di .
+**1\.** Each processor _P_~i~ locally sorts the data on disk _D_~i~ .

 **2\.** The system then merges the sorted runs on each processor to get the final sorted output.

 The merging of the sorted runs in step 2 can be parallelized by this sequence of actions:

-**1\.** The system range-partitions the sorted partitions at each processor Pi (all by the same partition vector) across the processors P~0~, P~1~, . . . , P~m−1~.
+**1\.** The system range-partitions the sorted partitions at each processor _P_~i~ (all by the same partition vector) across the processors P~0~, P~1~, . . . , P~m−1~.
 It sends the tuples in sorted order, so that each processor receives the tuples in sorted streams.

 **2\.** Each processor **Pi** performs a merge on the streams as they are received, to get a single sorted run.